blairpaul09/calendar/README.md

 ## Generate Calendar Event Reminders

-Current this is being dispatch when creating and event `Calendar\Jobs\GenerateCalendarEventReminders`.
+Currently this is being dispatch when creating an event `Calendar\Jobs\GenerateCalendarEventReminders`.

 ```php
 use Calendar\Jobs\GenerateCalendarEventReminders;